readysettech/docs-old/docs/guides/quickstart.md

     - Choose a backing database, either MySQL or Postgres.
     - Set a deployment name and password.(1)
     - Assign ReadySet a port to listen on.(2)
-    - Choose to use a new or existing database.
+    - Choose to use a new local database or an existing database.
     - If using an existing database, provide additional database details.
     - When asked, proceed with the current installation.(3)